AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise31.md">31.
 Move all instances of a value in an array at the end of the array</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise32.md">32.
 Sort a linked list</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise33.md">33.
 Circle in linked list</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise34.md">34.
+Verify that a binary tree is a binary search tree.</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise35.md">35.
+Implement a Stack using two Queues..</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise36.md">36.
+Fibonacci recursive, recursive with memoization, and iterative..</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>